hoodieman0/university-projects/README.md

 # university-projects
 The collection of repositories I created for my university projects.
+Since I created all this code while I was learning to program, I will not vouch for is validitiy or correctness.
+These projects are left as is from when the class was taken, only being reorganized later into this repository.
+Not all classes are repesented here, but it covers the majority of my coding history in school.